The University of Arizona

 Data Management/SQL

 Effective in Fall 2023, we are adding a Data Management/SQL requirement to the SDS major AND as a pre- or co-requisite to DATA/MATH 363.
 ISTA 322 is available to our students and requires only a programming course (ISTA 130 or CSC 110) as prerequisite.
 The skills learned in this course will be useful to students as they work on their data projects in DATA/MATH 363 as well as in later courses.
 CSC 460 also works, but has additional upper-division CS courses as prerequisites, so is less accessible.
+We have also approved GIST 470 - another course that is likely to only be taken by majors in that field.
+Students who have taken the CSC or GIST course will need to notify us so we can update your registration access.
 If you find other courses that you think may be similar, please let us know.

 Students who have already taken 363 are naturally exempt from this pre- or co-requisite, but are encouraged to still find time to take a course in Data Management/SQL since these are skills that potential employers will be looking for.